surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - Remove an audio-thread memory allocation for most oscillator types
   - Upgrade to latest Catch2
   - Lots of work on expanding the appropriate use of 'const'
+  - Move the fx presets to individual files in the factory rather than config.xml

 - Content
   - New patches from Jacky Ligon
   - New patches from DataBroth
   - New patches from xenofish
+  - New patches from VinceyZed
   - New FX Presets from Arty